 • Use a very sharp serrated knife to cut the candy corn “beak” for the turkey.

-• Use the freshest possible frosting — if it sits out for a bit and is dry or crusty, the ingredients won’t adhere as nicely.
+• Use fresh frosting — if it sits out for a bit and is dry or crusty, the ingredients won’t stick as nicely.

-• Be gentle handling these Nutter Butter Turkey Cookies.
-Even when the frosting has hardened, they are pretty fragile and can fall apart easily.
-If you want super-sturdy turkey cookies, use royal icing instead of regular frosting.
+• Be gentle when handling these Nutter Butter Turkey Cookies.
+Even when the frosting hardens, they are pretty fragile and can fall apart easily.
+If you want super sturdy turkey cookies, use royal icing instead of regular frosting.

 • These cookies are best made fresh — when these assembled cookies sit out, they become stale or softened from the frosting — especially if you live in a humid area.

-• Use the freshest possible candy corn.
+• Use fresh candy corn.
 When using old/hard candy corn, they crumble and break when cutting them into a beak.
 The fresher the candy corn, the nicer they cut and shape into a beak.

 More Festive Thanksgiving Recipes